daveking63/Bio-and-Resume/README.md

 <li> In 1999 co-authored a leading textbook in E-Commerce.
 The 9th edition (<a href='https://www.springer.com/us/book/9783319587141'><i>E-Commerce 2018:A Managerial and Social Networks Perspective</i></a> was released in 2018.
 Additionally, in 2003 published an Introduction to Electronic Commerce.
 The <a href='https://www.springer.com/us/book/9783319500904'>4th edition</a> was also released in 2018.
 <li>From 2010-2015 developed and delivered a series of tutorials on Web and Social Media Mining and Visualization (copies in PDF format are provide at Dropbox).
 </ul>

-**Recent Research Efforts**

-A description of my recent research in the areas of data science, digital humanities, and generative art are described in the various repositories found at my https://github.com/daveking63/Bio-and-Resume/blob/master/David%20King%20Resume%20-%202018.pdfmy github site</a>.